stackevo/spudreq/draft-trammell-spud-req.md

 ## Tradeoffs in integrity protection

-In order to protect the integrity of information carried by SPUD against trivial forging by malicious devices along the path, it is necessary to be able to authenticate the originator of that information.
+In order to protect the integrity of information carried by SPUD against forging by malicious devices along the path, it would be necessary to be able to authenticate the originator of that information.
 We presume that the authentication of endpoints is a generally desirable property, and to be handled by the superstrate; in this case, SPUD may be able borrow that authentication to protect the integrity of endpoint-originated information.

 However, in the Internet, it is not in the general case possible for the endpoint to authenticate every middlebox that might see packets it sends and